 On New Year’s Eve, I posted that message on Facebook.
 I also added:

 So now it’s 7.47 pm on the last day of 2016.
 That gives me 4 hours and 13 minutes to post negative shit. 🙂 What shall I write about?? 🙂 🙂

 I got quite few suggestions of negative shit to write about.
 It seems sharing negative stuff is all the more enjoyable when contrasted with serious or worthy stuff.
 It gives us a chance to be fully whole, totally human.

 I don’t think it’s wrong to write or speak negatively.
-A rant on Facebook might be some people’s only way of expressing deep emotion, so it’s better they rant than not.
-I’m not in that position, and the balance, not just on social media, but in all media seems to be towards negative.
-My intention is to redress the balance a bit, not to say anyone else should do what I am doing.
+A rant on Facebook might be some people’s only way of expressing deep emotion, so it’s better they rant than keep it in.
+I’m not in that situation, and have plenty of opportunities and support to let go of negative feelings.
+And since the balance, not just on social media but in all media, seems to be towards negative my intention was, and is, to redress the balance a bit, not to say what anyone else should do.

 Right on cue on New Year’s Day, the perfect piece of uplifting, positive, compassionate stuff came my way via Google Trending.
 I read 7 Life Lessons from a Guy Who Can’t Move Anything but His Face and knew I had to share it.
 The writer, Jon Morrow, has muscular dystrophy, has had pneumonia 16 times, recovered from more than 50 broken bones, and spent years of his life in hospital.
 Yet, he says he lives “a life most people only dream about.”

 Here’s a snippet (which I also shared on Facebook.)

 …triumph over adversity isn’t about being the strongest or the smartest, the “perfect” human being who can overcome anything life throws at them.
 On the contrary, the greatest victories are won by the weakest people, living in the darkest times, facing monsters that make even the stoutest heroes cower and run.